iterative/dvc/README.md

 pip install dvc
 ```

-In the future, in addition to the python packages, a separate system depended packages will be provided: Mac OS X and Windows installer.
-It will help to reduce dependency to Python language.
+In the future, in addition to the python packages, separate system depended packages will be provided: Mac OS X and Windows installer.
+It will help to reduce dependency to Python language which is important for users who do not use this language in their projects.

 # Cloud configuration